 Contributing to the YANG2API effort by specifying the semantic and behavioral constructs needed to make IETF YANG models practically consumable via open APIs (e.g., REST, gRPC) in cloud-native environments.

+Neotec will also serve as a platform for the community to exchange requirements, challenges, and experiences related to network management and operation for cloud-based services.

+Out of Scope

-It should be noted that the Neotec Working Group focuses on addressing the network issues, not that of cloud scheduling or management issues, they remain outside its scope.
+It should be noted that Neotec focuses on addressing the network issues, not that of cloud scheduling or management issues.
+It does not handle service instance placement within cloud environments.
+Instead, it focuses on providing relevant cloud metrics to network for optimized network performance.
 It does not aim to develop an orchestrator production system either.
-The Neotec Working Group will also serve as a platform for the community to exchange requirements, challenges, and experiences related to network management and operation for cloud-based services.

-Out of Scope

-The Working Group does not handle service instance placement within cloud environments.
-Instead, it focuses on exposing relevant cloud metrics to network controllers for optimized network performance.

-The Working Group will not define new cloud management protocols, but rather standardize the interfaces required for network-cloud coordination